How to Prepare for Verbal Section in GMAT: Effective Guidelines

 - Sentence correction tasks

-The section of sentence correction contains a sentence with the underline part.
+The section of sentence correction contains a sentence with the underlined part.
 Your task is to give the most corresponding answer to the provided question.

 Tips on How to Study to Do the Verbal Section Successfully